Sunday, 18 February 2018

 First Sunday in Lent

 At Vespers yesterday morning the antiphons and psalms of Saturday were sung.
 The chapter was proper, Fratres: Hortamur vos, and the Office hymn was Audi, benigne Conditor.
-After the collect of the Sunday a commemoration was sung of the preceding feast of St. Casimir followed by the Suffrage of the Saints.
+After the collect of the Sunday a commemoration was sung of St. Simeon followed by the Suffrage of the Saints.
 At Compline the Dominical preces were sung.

 At Mattins the invitatory is Non sit vobis and the hymn is Ex more.
 These are both used throughout the first four weeks of Lent.
 The antiphons and psalms given in the Psalter for Sundays are sung, as on previous Sundays.
 In the first nocturn the lessons are from the Second Letter of St. Paul to the Corinthians.
 In the second nocturn the lessons are taken from a sermon on Lent by St. Leo the Great and in the third nocturn the lessons are a homily of St. Gregory the Great on St. Matthew's account of the temptation of the LORD.
 As in Septuagesima there is no Te Deum but a ninth responsory, which today is Angelis suis Deus mandavit de te.

 At Lauds the antiphons are proper to the Sunday, Cor mundum etc., and the second scheme of Psalms is sung (50, 117, 62, Benedictus es, 148).
 The chapter is proper to the Sunday and hymn is O sol salutis.
-After the collect of the Sunday the Suffrage of the Saints is sung.
+After the collect of the Sunday a commemoration of St. Simeon is sung followed by the Suffrage of the Saints.

 At Prime and the Hours the antiphons are proper to the Sunday, Jesus autem etc. At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of 118.
 The Dominical preces are sung and the short lesson is Quaerite Dominum.

 Mass is sung after Terce.
 As folded chasubles are word by the ministers the organ is silent.
 At Mass the Gloria is not sung.
-The second collect is A cunctis, the third collect is Omnipotens.
+The second collect is of St. Simeon, the third collect is A cunctis.
 A Tract is sung after the Gradual, the Creed is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the celebrant and altar.

 Vespers are of the Sunday, sung at the normal time (as Sundays are not fast days).
 The antiphons and psalms are those used on Sundays, the chapter is proper and the Office hymn is Audi, benigne Conditor.
-After the collect of the Sunday a commemoration is sung of the following Office of SS Perpetua and Felicitas.
-At Compline the Dominical preces are omitted.
+After the collect of the Sunday the Suffrage of the Saints is sung.
+At Compline the Dominical preces are sung.

 In the 'liturgical books of 1962' Vespers on the weekdays of Lent are sung at the same time as during the rest of the Liturgical year.
 There were no commemorations nor Suffrage at Vespers.
 There were no preces at Compline.
 Mattins is cut down to a single nocturn of three lessons.
-At Lauds there is no Suffrage.
+At Lauds there are no commemorations nor Suffrage.
 At Prime the psalms are Ps.
 53 and the first two divisi of Ps.
 118 as on feasts, there are no Dominical preces At Mass the ministers wear dalmatic and tunicle, as in Septuagesima.
 There is but a single collect.
-The dismissal is Ite, missa est. At Vespers there are no commemorations.
+The dismissal is Ite, missa est. At Vespers the Suffrage is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal